collocations.org

 overpowering, pervasive, pungent, rich, sharp, strong

-faint | distinct | distinctive, particular, unmistakable | funny, peculiar, strange, unusual
+funny, peculiar, strange, unusual

-What''s that funny smell?
+What's that funny smell?

-familiar | lingering | aromatic, delectable, delicious, fragrant, fresh, lovely, nice, savoury, sweet, wonderful
+aromatic, delectable, delicious, fragrant, fresh, lovely, nice, pleasant, sweet, wonderful

-warm | appalling, awful, bad, evil, horrible, nasty, offensive, terrible, unpleasant, vile | acrid, nauseating, putrid, rank, sickly
+awful, bad, disgusting, evil, foul, horrible, nasty, offensive, terrible, unpleasant, vile

 An acrid smell filled the air.

-damp, dank, musty, rancid, sour, stale
+damp, musty, rancid, sour, stale

 the sour smell of unwashed linen

-earthy, fishy, masculine, metallic, musky, oily, smoky, spicy | cooking
+chemical, earthy, fishy, masculine, metallic, musky, smoky, spicy

 Cooking smells drifted up from the kitchen.

-VERB + SMELL
+VERB + smell

 be filled with, have

-The air was filled with a pervasive smell of chemicals. | The cottage had a musty smell after being shut up over the winter.
+The house had a musty smell after being shut up over the winter.

 give off